Discover Neuroscience...one of the "last frontiers"

-- Affiliated with College of Arts and Sciences and the College of Medicine
+- Affiliated with College of Arts and Sciences, College of Nursing and Health Sciences, and the College of Medicine

 - Transdisciplinary Research Initiative in Neuroscience, Behavior, and Health

-The Neuroscience major at UVM is a cooperative effort by faculty in the Departments of Biology, Psychology, Communication Sciences, Anatomy and Neurobiology, and a number of other neuroscientists at UVM.
-The challenging curriculum of the major at UVM is driven by the nature of the field of neuroscience and by the unique opportunities provided by course offerings and by faculty expertise.
+The Undergraduate Neuroscience Program at UVM is a cooperative effort by faculty in the Departments of Biology, Psychological Science, Communication Sciences and Disorders, Neurological Sciences, and a number of other neuroscientists at UVM.
+The challenging curriculum of the major (and minor) at UVM is driven by the nature of the field of neuroscience and by the unique opportunities provided by course offerings and by faculty expertise.
 It features a strong life science foundation, research methods and experiences, and a strong core of neuroscience courses.
-These include courses in Communication Sciences which are unique to UVM and give our students more knowledge about and appreciation for the more clinically oriented areas of Neuroscience.
 The curriculum also gives students the freedom to select advanced courses that will prepare them for a wide variety of post-graduation career options, including (but certainly not limited to) graduate study, medical school and other health-care career options, laboratory technician positions, and science writing.